Skip to main content

 // < 'C:\Users\john\documents\movie.mkv'

-cURL Equivalent#
+CURL Equivalent#

 Dothttp provides a simple way to generate cURL commands for your requests.
 Here's an example of a basic cURL request generated from a Dothttp request: